nop0x07bc/bapl-class-language/report/README.md

           | assignment
 ```

-The control structures will be convered in other sections.
+The control structures will be covered in other sections.

 ### Arrays and Hashmaps
-XPL has support for arrays and hasmaps / tables[^6].
+XPL has support for arrays and hashmaps / tables[^6].
 You can create them using the array or hashmap literal as described
 in the "literals" section.
 You can also create arrays using the `new` keyword (see expressions):

 ```
 "new" "[" , expression , "]" , {"[" , expression , "]"}
 ```

-Examples of array and hashtable creation:
+Examples of array and hashmap creation:

 ```
 variable a = new [100][100]; # an array consisting of 100 elements, each being an array of 100 elements.